ZoroWang/DBR-Python-Build-Project/README.md

 ### Version
 - **7.3**
->The release of Dynamsoft Barcode Reader Python SDK 7.3 is a milestone, which means that dbr-python is a complete product fron now on.
+>The release of Dynamsoft Barcode Reader Python SDK 7.3 is a milestone, which means that dbr-python is a complete product from now on.

 ### Supported Platforms
 - **Windows x64**